-The RMS Titanic was a British passenger liner that sank in the North Atlantic Ocean in the early morning of 15 April 1912, after colliding with an iceberg during her maiden voyage from Southampton, UK, to New York City, US.
+Icebergs developed their fearsome modern reputation after the RMS Titanic, a British passenger liner sank in the North Atlantic Ocean in the early morning of 15 April 1912, after colliding with an iceberg during her maiden voyage from Southampton, UK, to New York City, US.

 An iceberg or ice mountain is a large piece of freshwater ice that has broken off a glacier or an ice shelf and is floating freely in open water.
 It may subsequently become frozen into pack ice (one form of sea ice).
 About 90% of an iceberg is below the surface of the water.

 A blue iceberg is visible after the ice from above the water melts, causing the smooth portion of ice from below the water to overturn.
 The rare blue ice is formed from the compression of pure snow, which then develops into glacial ice.
 Older icebergs reveal vivid hues of green and blue, resulting from the high concentration of color, microorganisms, and compacted ice.
 According to the new theory, green icebergs form from blue ones, coated by a thin layer of yellow-reddish ice caused by iron compounds trapped in the ice.